10 The soil site

 • how the location was chosen

+Profile identifier formats are often a compromise between robustness and simplicity.
 Well-designed databases use truly unique identifiers for every piece of data they hold.
 Under contemporary best practice, these are usually ‘UUIDs’, 128-bit hexadecimal codes (see Davis et al. (2024)).
-While technically robust, these are difficult to work with day-to-day, and most workers will find themselves preferring to interact with simpler identifiers.
-In a soil profile database, these should be implemented as UUID aliases.
+Although technically robust, these are difficult to work with day-to-day, and most workers will find themselves preferring to interact with simpler semi-unique identifiers.
+In a soil profile database, semi-unique identifiers should be implemented as UUID aliases.
 End users should primarily interact with the aliases, and the UUIDs should remain hidden.

 Semi-unique identifiers require active management when working with multiple field teams operating in parallel.
-This avoids the risk of two sites being given the same ID on the same day.
+This process avoids the risk of two sites being given the same ID on the same day.
 Each team should be assigned a ‘block’ of identifiers to work through, large enough to cover the intended number of profile descriptions.
+Unused numbers may need be flagged in databases (e.g. in project-level metadata) to prevent future users erroneously thinking that site data is missing.

-It may be desirable to be able to group profile descriptions in more complex ways.
+It may be desirable to be able to group profile descriptions in more complex ways within a database.
 Examples of these might include

 • descriptions belonging to a transect or plot